Provenance Craft Co

 It uses filet crochet to create lace holes that work up in a spiral around the cowl, alongside Herringbone Trebles that create a flat, drapey fabric.

-The pattern gives hook sizes, gauge information, estimated circumference and depth of finished object over seven yarn weights (heavily laceweight, 4ply/fingering, heavy 4 ply/fingering, sportweight, DK, aran/worsted, chunky/bulky).
+The pattern gives hook sizes, gauge information estimated circumference and depth of finished object over seven yarn weights (heavily laceweight, 4ply/fingering, heavy 4 ply/fingering, sportweight, DK, aran/worsted, chunky/bulky).

-Hook: various depending on yarn weight used.
+Hook: various depending on yarn weight used. sizes and gauges are suggested in the pattern.

 Terminology: UK and US terminology versions are both available.